 Research fellows, supervisors, project managers, academic and administrative staff and other concerned with artistic research.

-The presentations should be made digital available to all forum participants, either recorded or live streamed from your institution or other location.
+The presentations should be made digitally available to all forum participants, either recorded or live-streamed from your institution or other location.

 The discussions after the presentations are set up as Zoom meetings with technical support and a moderator to facilitate the discussion.